Wills, Trusts & Probate

 What happens if I die without a will in California?

-Can I change my estate plan after it is completed?
+Can I update my will or trust after it is created?

 What is a power of attorney and why is it important?